There is a picture that sits in a dusty album in my grandmother’s Florida home. It’s of a nearly 5-year-old version of me, circa 1979.

 The Garden of Eden is a perfect place to stop and enjoy lunch from the Parrot Mountain Deli while taking in the wondrous cacophony of hundreds of birds singing, talking and squawking.

-The immaculately cultivated gardens are full of thousands of flowers, pleasing green walkways and stone features.
+The immaculately cultivated gardens are full of thousands of beautiful flowers, pleasing green walkways, beautiful landscaping and stone features.

 Paved walkways lead past butterfly, peacock and dragonfly benches where you can rest to a soothing stone waterfall.

-In the Secret Garden, toucans, horn bills and magpies are allowed to fly freely, which is really pretty cool.
+Toucans, horn bills and magpies are allowed to fly freely in the Secret Garden, which is really pretty cool.

 The whole thing should feel odd.